-As we strive to keep markets free, profit-making noble, and the competitive spirit robust, we believe it is critical to maintain the highest level of character in our business leaders.
+As we strive to keep markets free, profit-making noble, and the competitive spirit robust, we believe it is critical to maintain the highest level of character in our business and education leaders.
 Over the years, we have encountered thousands of individuals who share our passion and our belief that leadership character is the foundation of the free market.

 The TRUST Project:

 Click here to learn more about the principled professionals who bring ethics conversations to you –

 the BBB Center for Character Ethics National Speakers Bureau.